pramodboda/JavaScript-Roadmap-2020/6-Functions/0-Functions.md

 const cmToInch = (cm) => {
 	return `${Math.round(cm * 0.39370)}in`;
 }
-//same as aboue but use when it has only one argument, if you have more than one argument you should use pranthasis() const cmToInch = cm => `${Math.round(cm * 0.39370)}in`;
+//same as aboue but use when it has only one argument, if you have more than one argument you should use pranthasis'()' for arguments. const cmToInch = cm => `${Math.round(cm * 0.39370)}in`;

 cmToInch(56);